SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Umbral Sight

 You gain darkvision out to a range of 60 feet.
 If you already have darkvision, its range increases by 30 feet.
-While in darkness, you are invisible to any creature that relies on darkvision to see you.
+While you are in natural darkness, creatures cannot use their darkvision sense to perceive you.

 ### Level 7